 Three reasons why you need a bookkeeper

 - They help manage your cash flow.
 Accountants provide a valuable service, particularly when it comes to strategic advice, annual returns, and tax issues.
 But they don’t usually see your accounts every day.
-A good bookkeeper will keep a close eye on your accounts on a regular basis.
-This will help keep your cashflow under control, which is vital for business growth.
+A good bookkeeper will keep a close eye on your accounts regularly.
+This will help keep your cash flow under control, which is vital for business growth.

 Understand what you need

 Hiring a bookkeeper is like hiring any other professional.
-First you need to understand your own requirements.
+First, you need to understand your requirements.
 Only then can you identify people who will suit the role.
 Here are some questions to think about:

 - What type of business do you run?
-For example, manufacturing businesses have different bookkeeping requirements to service or retail companies.
+For example, manufacturing businesses have different bookkeeping requirements than service or retail companies.

 - Which accounting software do you use?
 It helps if you're using online accounting software.
 Then your bookkeeper can share data securely with you at any time.